rodburns/awesome-oneapi/README.md

 * [XLA](https://github.com/intelligent-machine-learning/xla) - XLA (Accelerated Linear Algebra) is an open-source machine learning (ML) compiler for GPUs, CPUs, and ML accelerators.
 The XLA compiler takes models from popular ML frameworks such as PyTorch, TensorFlow, and JAX, and optimizes them for high-performance execution across different hardware platforms including GPUs, CPUs, and ML accelerators.
 * [TPU-MLIR](https://github.com/sophgo/tpu-mlir) - TPU-MLIR is an open-source machine-learning compiler based on MLIR for TPU.
 This project provides a complete toolchain, which can convert pre-trained neural networks from different frameworks into binary files bmodel that can be efficiently operated on TPUs.
 * [Px0](https://github.com/official-pikafish/px0) - Px0 is a UCI-compliant xiangqi engine designed to play xiangqi via neural network, specifically those of the PikaXiangqiZero project.
+* [OAP MLlib](https://github.com/smartyrad/oap-mllib) - OAP MLlib is an optimized package to accelerate machine learning algorithms in Apache Spark MLlib.
+It is compatible with Spark MLlib and leverages open source Intel® oneAPI Data Analytics Library (oneDAL) to provide highly optimized algorithms and get most out of CPU and GPU capabilities.
+It also take advantage of open source Intel® oneAPI Collective Communications Library (oneCCL) to provide efficient communication patterns in multi-node multi-GPU clusters.

 ### AI - Natural Language Processing